 Several factors go into determining the exact percentage that your lawyer will expect for a contingent fee.
 The factors include:

-• The reputation of the law firm, since the very mention of certain firm names can induce some defendants to settle quickly.
+- The reputation of the law firm: The very mention of certain firm names can induce some defendants to settle quickly.

 Ultimately, it comes down to time and money.
 Your lawyer’s willingness to negotiate a contingent fee is based on the amount of money they will probably earn, divided by the time that they will probably spend working on your case.